We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 There are five broad categories of psychotherapy, according to the American Psychological Association.
 These approaches include:

 - Behavioral therapy.
-The goal of behavioral therapy is to reduce or eliminate self-destructive or unhealthy behaviors by addressing them and also reinforcing desirable behaviors.
+The goal of behavioral therapy is to reduce or eliminate unhealthy behaviors by addressing them and also reinforcing positive behaviors.

 - Humanistic therapy.
-Within humanistic therapy are three subtypes: client-centered therapy, Gestalt therapy, and existential therapy.
+There are three subtypes within humanistic therapy: client-centered therapy, Gestalt therapy, and existential therapy.

 - Psychodynamic therapy.
 This approach takes a dive into the unconscious meanings and motivations of your feelings, thoughts, and behaviors.
 In psychodynamic therapy, a trusting relationship between the therapist and the client is ideally developed.
 Some people will refer to this as “talk therapy.”